gopherdata/gophernotes/README.md

 `gophernotes` was created by [Daniel Whitenack](http://www.datadan.io/), and is licensed under an [MIT-style License](License.md).

-The Golang Gopher image was created by [Takuya Ueda](http://u.hinoichi.net) and is licensed under the Creative Commons 3.0 Attributions license.
+The Golang Gopher image adapted for the gophernotes logo was created by [Takuya Ueda](http://u.hinoichi.net) and is licensed under the Creative Commons 3.0 Attributions license.